martinteaching/sustainability/workshops/kcl/2022/workshop.md

 # Workshop

 The workshop itself will be structured as a number of different sessions, each of which will take place on Microsoft Teams.
-Links to each session will be made available to attendees in advance.
+Teams links will be made available to attendees in advance.
 Each session will relate to one of the five topics covered in the course, and feature an exercise on that topic:

      **Time**       **Activity**
   --------------- -----------------